-We are the NHS trust responsible for providing community health services for the 441,000 people living in the London boroughs of Hounslow and Richmond-upon-Thames.
+We are the NHS trust responsible for providing community health services for over 500,000 people living across the London boroughs of Hounslow and Richmond-upon-Thames.

 What we do

 Community healthcare covers most of the services that are provided outside of hospital or GP surgeries.
 We are passionate about delivering high quality care and provide a range of services for both adults and children including community nursing, health visiting, physiotherapy, nutrition and dietetics, health promotion and stop smoking services, speech and language therapy and occupational therapy.
 We also provide some specialist services such as audiology, neuro-rehabilitation, continence services and continuing care.

 Some of our services such as the walk-in centre at Teddington Memorial Hospital and the Hounslow Urgent Care Centre attract patients from nearby boroughs and we also run services further afield such as the Ealing Healthy Lifestyles Programme.

 You can read patient case-studies about our services, or watch short films about our patients' stories here.

 We have an important role in enabling people to stay healthy and active and in preventing them from spending unnecessary time in hospital.
 We see ourselves as part of integrated health and social care systems in Hounslow and Richmond.
 You can read more here about our four areas of focus.

 We employ over 1,000 staff, the majority of which are clinicians including nurses and allied health professionals such as physiotherapists, speech and language therapists, dietitians, podiatrists and occupational therapists.

 We receive most of our income from our main commissioners, Hounslow Clinical Commissioning Group and Richmond Clinical Commissioning Group, who commission our services based on the needs of each borough's population.